Lagrangian Motion Fields for Long-term Motion Generation: Discussion and Conclusion

 \begin{IEEEbiography}[{ }]{Zikai Huang} is currently pursuing a Ph.D. degree in the School of Computer Science and Engineering, South China University of Technology.
 His research interests include computer vision, computer graphics and multimodal learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Chenshu Xu} is currently pursuing the Ph.D. degree with the School of Computing and Information Systems, Singapore Management University, Singapore.
+\begin{IEEEbiography}[{ }]{Chenshu Xu} is currently pursuing a Ph.D. degree with the School of Computing and Information Systems, Singapore Management University, Singapore.
 Her current research interests include computer vision, image processing, computer graphics, and deep learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shengfeng He (Senior Member, IEEE)} is an associate professor in the School of Computing and Information Systems at Singapore Management University.
-He was previously on the faculty of the South China University of Technology from 2016 to 2022.
-He obtained his B.Sc. and M.Sc. degrees from Macau University of Science and Technology in 2009 and 2011, respectively, and a Ph.D. degree from City University of Hong Kong in 2015.
-His research interests include computer vision and generative models.
-He has received awards such as the Google Research Awards, the Best Paper Award at PerCom24, and the Lee Kong Chian Fellowship.
-He is a senior member of IEEE and CCF.
-He serves as the lead guest editor of IJCV and as an associate editor for IEEE TNNLS, IEEE TCSVT, Visual Intelligence, and Neurocomputing.
-He also serves on the area chair/senior program committees of ICML, AAAI, IJCAI, and BMVC. \end{IEEEbiography}
+Previously, he was a faculty member at South China University of Technology (2016–2022).
+He earned his B.Sc. and M.Sc. from Macau University of Science and Technology (2009, 2011) and a Ph.D. from City University of Hong Kong (2015).
+His research focuses on computer vision and generative models.
+He has received awards including the Google Research Award, PerCom 2024 Best Paper Award, and the Lee Kong Chian Fellowship.
+He is a senior IEEE member and a distinguished CCF member.
+He serves as lead guest editor for IJCV and associate editor for IEEE TNNLS, IEEE TCSVT, Visual Intelligence, and Neurocomputing.
+He is an area chair/senior PC member for CVPR, NeurIPS, ICLR, ICML, AAAI, IJCAI, BMVC, and the Conference Chair of Pacific Graphics 2026. \end{IEEEbiography}